Grenoble: Entertaining Things to Do and See

 Eat the Traditional Raclette Cheese

-Many countries around Europe are famous for producing premium quality cheese, and France is no exception.
+Many European countries are famous for producing premium-quality cheese, and France is no exception.
 When you’re in the heart of Grenoble, you have a bite off of one of the world’s best cheeses, raclette.
 Raclette cheese originates from Grenoble in France and other regions in Switzerland.

 To have an authentic experience, you should head to La Ferme A Dede.
-This restaurant is quite popular and always overpacked that you need to book a table beforehand.
+This restaurant is quite popular and always overpacked, so you must book a table beforehand.
 It’s a fun experience that you shouldn’t miss out on.
 Also, you’ll get to explore the areas around the restaurant and see more of this exquisite city.

 Take a Ride on the Téléphérique